There are two talent shortages defining enterprise technology hiring in 2026.

 AI-generated code raised the vulnerability surface

 AI-generated code is not secure by default.
-Studies conducted across enterprise development environments in 2025 found that a significant proportion of AI-suggested code contains security vulnerabilities — hardcoded credentials, SQL injection vectors, insecure dependency imports, and authentication logic errors — that developers who are not specifically reviewing for security miss at significantly higher rates than in human-written code, partly because the code reads as confident and correct even when it is not.
+Studies in enterprise development environments in 2025 found that a significant share of AI-suggested code contains security vulnerabilities.
+These include hardcoded credentials, SQL injection vectors, insecure dependencies, and authentication logic errors.
+Developers often miss these issues when they are not explicitly reviewing for security.
+AI-generated code can also appear confident and correct even when it is not.

-DevSecOps practitioners who build automated security scanning into the development pipeline — Static Application Security Testing (SAST), Software Composition Analysis (SCA), secret detection, Infrastructure as Code scanning — catch these vulnerabilities before they reach production.
+DevSecOps practitioners address this by embedding automated security scanning into the development pipeline.
+This includes Static Application Security Testing (SAST), Software Composition Analysis (SCA), secret detection, and Infrastructure as Code scanning.
+These tools help catch vulnerabilities before production.
 Organisations without this layer are deploying AI-generated vulnerabilities at the speed of AI code generation.
 The implication for hiring urgency is direct.

 What DevSecOps Actually Means: The Role in Practice